k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

->**Tip:** You can reorganized editors elements or reorder them.
+>**Tip:** You can reorganize or reorder elements of editors.
 Drag and drop the editor title area to reposition it.
-You can do this either at the Editor (A) area as well as at Panel (E) area.
+You can do this either from the Editor (A) area or from the  Panel (E) area.

 ## Activity Bar and Views

 The **Activity Bar** lets you quickly switch between views.
-Once you click on a view, the **Side Bar** is changed accordingly and lets you to make the relevant operations for this view.
+Once you click on a view, the **Side Bar** is changed accordingly and allows you to make the relevant operations for this view.

-Web Studio comes with several default views at the Activity Bar, as described below.
-You can open those as well as other views also using the **View: Open View** command.
-In case a selected view does not yet appear in the Activity Bar, it will be added then.
+The Web Studio comes with several default views in the Activity Bar, as described below.
+You can open those as well as other views using the **View: Open View** command.
+If a selected view does not yet appear in the Activity Bar, it will be added at this point in time.

 The views which appear by default at the Web Studio are as follows: